yanghengqiang/45/Game-Architecture.md

 # Architecture
 ![Server architecture](http://i.imgur.com/Zw561RV.png)

-Our game running on **NodeJS** environment, using **Socket.IO** to create a WebSocket server listening on port **3000** (by default).
+The game runs on a **NodeJS** environment using **Socket.IO** to create a WebSocket server listening on port **3000** (by default).

-We also have **ExpressJS** for severing a simple HTTP service that display the file called `index.html`.
-In this HTML file, we put the HTML Canvas element to rendering the game and some client side Javascript to coummunicate with our WebSocket server.
+There's also a **ExpressJS** setup serving a simple HTTP service that displays `index.html`, which has the Canvas element used to render the game and some client side Javascript to coummunicate with the WebSocket server.

-# Project structure
+# Project Structure
-This project has 3 parts:
+This project has 3 main parts:
-- Configure files (bower.json, package.json,...)
+- Config files (bower.json, package.json, etc.)
-- Client
+- Client side
-- Server
+- Server side

-The configures file contains the libraries, packages that needed for the game to run.
-You can install all the dependencies with the command:
+The config files list the libraries, packages, etc. that are needed for the game to run.
+You can install all the dependencies with the following command:

 ```
 npm install
 ```

-It will install all the libraries defined in `package.json`, and `bower.json`
+It will install all the libraries listed in `package.json` and `bower.json`

-### Game client
+### Game Client

-The client folder contains the code for game client.
-It's just a simple HTML file that create a `canvas` for rendering the game and some HTML elements for the chatbox.
+The client folder contains the code used in the game client.
+It's just a simple HTML file that creates a `canvas` to render the game and some HTML elements for the chatbox.

-The game client logic are in `js/app.js` file.
-It contains the functions to render the game, check ping/latency, toogle dark mode, send chat messages, process game input, and some `socket` event listener to communicate with server.
+The game client logic inside `js/app.js`.
+It contains the functions to render the game, check ping/latency, toogle dark mode, send chat messages, process game input, and some `socket` event listener to communicate with the server.

 No game logic are processed from client side.
-The only thing related to gameplay on client side is process game input (send mouse position to server)
+The only thing related to gameplay on the client side is processing game input (send mouse position to server).

 The rendering loop of the game uses `requestAnimationFrame` instead of `setInterval`, and this gives the canvas a better drawing performance.